bestwebsoft/kingdom-wordpress-theme/readme.txt

 = Post Formats: Aside, Image, Link, Status, Quote =

-Kingdom Wordpress theme only supports these post formats.
+Kingdom WordPress theme only supports these post formats.
 And stylize them in a certain way.
 Other post formats will be displayed as normal posts.

 = Widgets =